“I Don’t Have Anyone I Can Ask to Be in My Wedding”

 My boyfriend and I went to his best friend’s wedding in The Bahama’s a couple years ago.
 He was the best man, but didn’t stand next to the groom during the wedding.
 The only thing the “bridal party” did was take a few professional pictures after the ceremony.
 No one cares!
 Don’t put anyone out several hundred dollars to be your bridesmaids unless you truly want them there.

 I recently attended a wedding where 3 out of the 4 in the bridal party “belonged” to the groom.
 No one batted an eye.
 The bride had a good college friend from out of town do a reading since she wasn’t even sure she could afford making the trip until two weeks before the wedding (she ended up flying into my city, staying on my couch and riding to and from the wedding in my rental car and then crashing one more time on my couch).
 I, being a lifelong friend of the groom, throw the bride her bachelorette party.
 I also invited some casual acquiantences of bride’s who weren’t invited to the wedding – and it was awesome.
 No one thought it was weird being invited to the bachelorette party since it was a) a small out of town wedding and b) they weren’t close friends of the couple.
-Wendy is right, it is 2012 and it’s your wedding – do whatever makes you happy!!!
+Wendy is right, it’s your wedding – do whatever makes you happy!!!

 When I married for the second time, I had my son and his son both walk me down the aisle.
 Then, they stood next to my fiance.
 Our five daughters preceded me down the aisle in the order of birth.
 The eldest child from each side signed as witnesses.
 It was wonderful and beautiful.
 We didn’t give a hoot if anyone thought that was odd – we were very happy.
 Also, we did not require new clothing or matching outfits.
 Dress clothes with a tie for the boys, dresses for the girls with the special request to not show more cleavage than the bride.